keymapperorg/KeyMapper/docs/contributing.md

 #### Headings

-If a heading is for a particular feature then it should include the minimum supported Key Mapper version except version 1.0 and whether it requires root.
+If a heading is for a particular feature then it should include the minimum supported Key Mapper version except version 2.0.* because 1.* isn't supported at all and whether it requires root.

-E.g "Trigger When Screen is Off (ROOT, 2.0.0+)"
+E.g "Trigger When Screen is Off (ROOT, 2.1.0+)"

 ### Committing